alexbonilla/java-bin-packer/README.md

 I translated the forementioned code to Java, since I saw it as a simple way to balance virtual machines in different hosts.
 But that is a complete different story.

-The code preserves the funcionality of the original javascript code, except that I added the option to handle more than 1 packet.
+The code preserves the functionality of the original javascript code, except that I added the option to handle more than 1 packet.

 <h2>Demo</h2>
 Clone the code